 Similarly, you can conduct outreach to third-party firms and start building the relationships that may lead to your company getting exposed to their audiences.
 Identify relevant analyst and influencer targets and lean on your marketing plan to pitch them on why they and their clients need to know about you.

-What Is a Marketing Plan Template?
+What Is a Strategic Marketing Plan Template?

-If you don’t want to create a marketing plan from scratch, don’t let that stop you from strategically building your brand.
-Click here to download the marketing plan template from our Fuel platform and start consistently getting your message out there.
+If you don’t want to create a marketing plan from scratch, don’t let that stop you from building your brand.
+Click here to download the strategic marketing plan template from our Fuel platform and start consistently getting your message out there.